Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

-We want to again emphasize that in Theorems \ref{thm:strong} and \ref{thm:mainL} and in Conjecture \ref{conj2}, the asymptotic bounds stated mean for sufficiently small $\e_1$, and for $\e_2$ going to zero sufficiently fast.
-Another interesting problem, suggested to the author by Asaf Shapira, is to determine the possible behavior of $T(\e_1,\e_2)$ and $L(\e_1,\e_2)$ under the assumption that $\e_2$ goes to zero at a bounded rate, e.g. polynomially fast.
-A close examination of the proof of Theorem \ref{thm:mainL} would likely show this type of assumption does not change ranges (2) or (3).
-However, the growth rate in range (1) likely depends on the growth rate of $\e_2$.
-This is suggested by the fact that the growth rates of the general upper bounds known for $T(\e_1,\e_2)$ and $L(\e_1,\e_2)$ depend on the growth rate of $\e_2$ (as can be seen explicitly in (\ref{bound}) above).

-By examining the proof of Theorem \ref{thm:mainL}, one can check that the $\e_2$ used in the lower bound construction for (1) can be taken to be polynomial.
-Whether one can produce a better lower bound in (1), for $\e_2$ arbitrary or for $\e_2$ polynomial, are both open problems.

-As is mentioned above, we show that the properties in range (1) of Theorem \ref{thm:mainL} are precisely those with unbounded $\VC_2$-dimension.
-We conjecture that such properties exhibit ``fastest possible" $L_{\calH}$-growth.
+Whether Conjecture \ref{conj2} holds restricted to polynomial $\e_2$ is also an interesting open problem.
+It seems likely that within the class of properties falling into range (1) of Theorem \ref{thm:mainL2} (i.e. those of infinite $\VC_2$-dimension), the behavior of $L_{\calH}$ is dependent on the choice of $\e_2$, as suggested by the general upper bound for $L(\e_1,\e_2)$ (see the introduction to \cite{Terry.2024c} for details).
+Nonetheless, we conjecture that properties with infinite $\VC_2$-dimension will always exhibit ``fastest possible" $L_{\calH}$-growth.
 Since the meaning of ``fastest possible" may very well depend on the growth rate of $\e_2$, we will content ourselves with the following qualitative conjecture.

-\begin{conjecture} There are no more ``jumps" in range (1) of Theorem \ref{thm:mainL}. \end{conjecture}
+\begin{conjecture} There are no more ``jumps" in range (1) of Theorem \ref{thm:mainL2}. \end{conjecture}